kgilbert-cmu/basketball-gm/README.md

 Very much in beginning stages.

-Some initial changes and test plays at reddit.com/r/quidditchgm
+Some initial changes and test plays at reddit.com/r/quidditchgm Blog posts on change planning and programming and testing at: https://mwanderer.blogspot.com/

-## Normal Readme Starts

-A single-player basketball simulation game.
-Make trades, set rosters, draft players, and try to build the next dynasty, all from within your web browser.
-The game is implemented entirely in client-side JavaScript, backed by IndexedDB.
+In order to test or play with this, you need to install this locally, as indicated by Dumbmatter in the developer steps below.

-Copyright (C) Jeremy Scheff.
+Basketball GM Copyright (C) Jeremy Scheff.
 All rights reserved.
+His Info
 * Email: commissioner@basketball-gm.com
 * Website: <https://basketball-gm.com/>
 * Development: <https://github.com/dumbmatter/basketball-gm>